These Delicious Chocolate Waffles are gluten free, grain free, low carb, keto and absolutely perfect for breakfast or dessert!

 - Store in the refrigerator and reheat in a toaster oven.

 - The coffee extract is truly the best way to enhance any chocolate flavor in any recipe.
 I highly recommend using it and not eliminating it in this recipe.

-- This has 1-2 tsp of stevia which means 1 tsp will be only mildly sweet and 2 tsp will be more like a traditional sweet waffle.
+- This has 1-2 teaspoon of stevia which means 1 teaspoon will be only mildly sweet and 2 teaspoon will be more like a traditional sweet waffle.

 - If you don't have chocolate stevia, vanilla would work as well.